The historic mosaic

 Photo mosaics are perfect for showing the many photos of your vacation or holiday.
 During a holiday many photos are taken, which can be organized together into one attractive image to remember it by.

 Just like in ancient times, photo mosaics allow for artistic interpretation and many possibilities for artistic expression.
-Just like back then, it is possible to create an overall feeling using small pieces which can have their own meaning.
+Just like back then, it is possible to form an overall feeling using small pieces which can have their own meaning.

 Businesses can also use photo mosaics for communication.
 For one, photo mosaics can be used to document company events or parties.
 They can also be used to show the employees of a company, with a logo as the main image.